Special tilting modules for algebras with positive dominant dimension: Recollements and homotopy categories

 where

-begins a minimal projective resolution of $\kdual\Gamma$, and $\Pi$ is as usual the maximal projective-injective summand of $\Gamma$.
-Recall that $\Pi=\kdual E=\kdual\Hom_A(A,E)$, and $\Pi_i\in\add{\Pi}$.
-Thus the representative of $\coshiftmod{k}\in\homot[\bound]{\injec{\Gamma}}$ given by the resolution \eqref{coshift-injres} has as preimage under the (dual) Yoneda equivalence $\kdual\Hom_A(-,E)$ the complex $E_k$ (up to a degree shift), and the desired isomorphism follows.
-The claimed relationship between idempotents follows since the summand $\Pi$ of $\coshiftmod{k}$ contributes the summand consisting of the stalk complex $\Pi$ to its representative in $\homot[\bound]{\injec{\Gamma}}$, and this summand has preimage given by the stalk complex $A$ (in the correct degree). \end{proof} \begin{rem} The assumptions of minimality of the projective and injective resolutions in Proposition~\ref{HtoB} are necessary since $\coshiftalg{k}$ and $\shiftalg{k}$ are, by construction, basic algebras.
-However, one can remove these assumptions from the statement at the cost of replacing the isomorphisms by Morita equivalences. \end{rem} \begin{rem} When $\Gamma$ is an Auslander algebra, so $A$ is representation-finite and $\add{E}=\lmod{A}$, the category $\add{E^1}$ is equivalent to the category $\mcH$ from \cite{CBSa}*{\S3}, and so Proposition~\ref{HtoB}(a) recovers \cite{CBSa}*{Prop.~5.5} in this case. \end{rem}
+begins a minimal projective resolution of $\kdual\Gamma$, and $\Pi$ denotes as usual the maximal projective-injective summand of $\Gamma$.
+This complex is exact except in degree $-k$, and by comparing to the definition of the coshifted modules, we see that its cohomology in this degree is precisely $C^k$, as required. \end{proof} \begin{rem} When $\Gamma$ is an Auslander algebra, so $A$ is representation-finite and $\add{E}=\lmod{A}$, the category $\add{E^1}$ is equivalent to the category $\mcH$ from \cite[\S3]{CBSa}.
+Moreover, $\coshiftmod{1}=\shiftmod{1}$, and so Theorem~\ref{HtoB}(a) recovers \cite[Prop.~5.5]{CBSa} in this case.
+In contrast to the proof given in \cite{CBSa}, we did not have to identify the module over $\End_{\homot[\bound]{A}}(E^1)^{\op}$ corresponding to the $\coshiftalg{1}$-module $\kdual\coshiftmod{1}$. \end{rem}

-Recall that $e_k$ and $e^k$ denote the idempotents of $\shiftalg{k}$ and $\coshiftalg{k}$ given by projection onto $\Pi$.
-As a consequence of Theorem~\ref{HtoB}, we may identify the corresponding recollements with